expo/expo/docs/pages/clients/getting-started.md

 If you have an existing project, you'll need to [install the package and make a few changes](installation.md) to your `AppDelegate.m`, `MainActivity.java` and `MainApplication.java`.

 Custom clients use deep links to open projects from the QR code.
-If you had added a custom deep link schema to your project, your client will use it.
+If you have added a custom deep link scheme to your project, your client will use it.
 However, if this isn't the case, you need to configure the deep link support for your application.
 The `uri-scheme` package will do this for you once you have chosen a scheme.

 <TerminalBlock cmd={["npx uri-scheme add <your scheme>"]}  />